 The Configuration section contains options to define the generic style of the chart.
-Here you can set the dimensions of the chart, the background color, insert the title and subtitle and define their style, choose the series palette, add and configure the legend.
+Here you can set the dimensions of the chart, the background color, insert the title and subtitle and define their style, choose the series palette, associate a specific color to a particular serie or category, add and configure the legend.
 The listed options are an example of what you can configure in the tab.